-When Max was little I found it relatively easy to find clothing that he would tolerate at the local shops.
+When Max was little I found it relatively easy to find clothing that he would tolerate.
 I learnt to avoid things like zips, buttons, scratchy or uncomfortable materials and I would cut off tags and always wash the garment before use.
 More thought had to go into the purchases, but it was doable.

 Once he reached a size 10, it started to get harder.
-When he reached size 12 it became extremely difficult… Why can’t I find any decent Sensory Friendly Pyjamas in a size 12?!
-I questioned.
+When he reached size 12 it became extremely difficult.
 I searched high & low to find something that he would tolerate wearing around the house and to bed.
 I wasted money on items that he would rip apart, cry a bucket of tears over or simply take off because the feeling was too intolerable.
 He was wearing one pair of pyjamas that were too small repeatedly and would get so upset when I had to take them away to wash them for fear that he wouldn’t ever get them back (insert distraught face here!)

 And so….
 Comfort on the Spectrum was born!!
-A startup range of Pyjamas / Loungewear ranging from size 8-18 to suit ALL growing humans to keep them comfortable and happy.
+A basic & fun loungewear range made from beautiful, soft, good quality fabrics at an affordable price, without things like added tags, buttons, zips or plastics to suit ALL humans to keep them comfortable and happy.

-My dream is that we can fill the gap in the market by providing beautiful, age appropriate, affordable designs for families like mine.
-I’d love to expand to more types of clothing & even adult sizing one day.
+My dream is that we can fill the gap in the market by providing a beautiful product for families like mine & be there as they grow.
 If some of the pressure is taken off parents and carers & we can help make the lives of those wearing them easier and happier I couldn’t wish for more.

 If you gotten this far, thanks for you interest in our story and thank you for supporting our business.
 We’d love to hear from you so please don’t hesitate to comment or say Hi!